SimonBuckner/KB/CiscoCCNA/Network Address Translation.md

 ## Dynamic Network Address Translation

-Dynamic, one-to-one NATing.
+Dynamic, one-to-one NAT.
 No connections once all public IPs used.
 Not really used in the real world.

 ```cisco
 int f0/0